 They can be found in any shape or size and with added decorative engravings.
 A ceramic gourd is very durable (unless you drop it) and can be washed in a dishwasher machine.

-Wooden Gourds – Nice and Classy
+Wooden Yerba Mate Gourds – Nice and Classy

 Wooden yerba mate gourds usually have a flat bottom which makes them easy to use.
 They are also easy to clean and there is no need for curing the gourd before the first use.